Filter Results

 Verified Licensed

-Jean Lewis is a certified public accountant based in Bartlesville, Oklahoma, with over 15 years of experience serving small and medium-sized businesse...
+Curtis J. Davidson is a certified public accountant based in Ardmore, Oklahoma.
+With over 15 years of experience, he provides general accounting and a...

 Certified Public Accountant